Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Introduction

 Approximation models for Q-functions have a long-standing history in RL.
 Classical kernel-based (KB)RL methods~\cite{ormoneit02kernel, ormoneit:autom:02, bae:mlsp:11} represent Q-functions as elements of Banach spaces, typically those comprising all essentially bounded functions.
 Methods such as temporal difference (TD)~\cite{sutton88td}, least-squares (LS)TD~\cite{lagoudakis03lspi, regularizedpi:16, xu07klspi}, Bellman-residual (BR) approaches~\cite{onlineBRloss:16}, and more recent nonparametric designs~\cite{vu23rl, akiyama24proximal, akiyama24nonparametric} model Q-functions within user-defined reproducing kernel Hilbert spaces (RKHSs)~\cite{aronszajn50kernels, scholkopf2002learning}, thereby exploiting the underlying geometric structure and computational efficiency afforded by the reproducing inner product.
 A notable drawback of these kernel-based models, however, is that their number of design parameters typically scales with the quantity of observed data, which can result in significant memory and computational overhead---particularly in dynamic settings with nonstationary data distributions.
 To alleviate this limitation, dimensionality-reduction techniques have been introduced~\cite{xu07klspi, vu23rl}.
 Nevertheless, constraining often the number of basis elements in the approximation subspace to effect dimensionality reduction may lead to degraded accuracy in the resulting Q-function estimates.
 A comprehensive review of KBRL, (LS)TD, and BR methods, along with their connections to RKHSs, is provided in~\cite{akiyama24nonparametric}.

 Deep neural networks have been widely adopted as nonlinear Q-function approximators, most notably in the form of deep Q-networks (DQNs), e.g.,~\cite{mnih13dqn, hasselt16ddqn}.
 These models are typically trained using \textit{experience data}~\cite{lin93experience} gathered from previously employed policies and stored in a \textit{replay buffer.} The replay buffer serves as a repository of prior knowledge and contributes significantly to stabilizing the training of DQN-based algorithms.
 While DQNs offer a practical and powerful means of training RL agents---leveraging the computational efficiency and expressiveness of neural networks---they exhibit limitations in several key scenarios.
-In particular, deployment in an online setting requires swift adaptation to new data, which becomes challenging to DQNs due to the large number of learnable data within the deep networks.
-Frequent model update with new data (re-training), although theoretically possible within simulation scope, is computationally expensive and requires significant hardware resources, contradicting the lightweight and rapid adaptability requirements of usual online learning.
-Moreover, large-scale neural networks in DQNs are notoriously more prone to instability and overfitting, further reducing their robustness when faced with non-stationary or unpredictable real-world conditions (out-of-distribution problems).
+In particular, online deployment requires rapid adaptation to new data, which is challenging for DQNs due to their massive parameter count.
+While frequent re-training is theoretically possible in simulation, it is too computationally and hardware-intensive for lightweight, real-time applications.
+Furthermore, large-scale neural networks in DQNs are notoriously more prone to instability and overfitting, reducing their robustness against non-stationary or unpredictable real-world conditions (out-of-distribution problems).